-A developer received approval Wednesday night from the Waukesha Plan Commission to construct a 42-unit apartment building at 456 W. Main St.
+A developer received approval Wednesday night from the to construct a 42-unit apartment building at 456 W. Main St.

-The Kendal Lofts are proposed to be located along the Fox River on the west end of downtown Waukesha.
-The project has met with some criticism and concerns about parking availability in the downtown area, while others have publicly supported the project.
+The Kendal Lofts are proposed The project has met with some criticism and concerns about parking availability in the downtown area, while others have publicly supported the project.

 The first floor of the four-story building is parking and the next three floors are for apartment units.
 The original plans called for underground parking, which was not feasible because of flooding concerns given the proximity of the Fox River.
 The plans involve razing the vacant building that previously housed O’Brien Photography.